RythenGlyth/manim-pptx/README.md

         self.endSlide()
 ```

+## Contribution

+Feel free to contribute and create pull requests.

 ## Credit
-Credit to both [manim-presentation](https://github.com/galatolofederico/manim-presentation) and [manim-pptx](https://github.com/yoshiask/manim-pptx) where i stole some good ideas and some code
+Credit to both [manim-presentation](https://github.com/galatolofederico/manim-presentation) and [manim-pptx](https://github.com/yoshiask/manim-pptx) where i stole some good ideas and a bit of code